 The walking holiday starts in the capital of Slovenia, Llubljana and finishes in Venice.
 There are daily flights to Llubljana from the UK and many other European cities.
 The Slovenian national carrier is Adria Airways.
 Llubljana also has good train connections with Venice in Italy, Austria and Germany.
 We offer an airport and train station meeting point.
 Venice has flights to many European cities.
 Both cities are worth spending a couple of days exploring.

-Meet Llubljana at 11am.
+Meet Llubljana at 11am at the Central Train Station.
 Drive to the medieval village of Skopja Loka for a visit before continuing to Lake Bohinj via beautiful Lake Bled with its fairytale castle.
 We stay for the next 3 nights in Hotel Jezero, a 4-star hotel with indoor pool overlooking picturesque Lake Bohinj.
 Later in the day there is the opportunity for a short but wonderfully scenic walk along a gorge dotted with waterfalls to a viewpoint where we can enjoy an aperitif overlooking the lake.
 Dinner this evening in a local Gostilna (Inn).
 (6.5km/4.1 miles)